boblablaw/vb_scraper/settings/MANUAL_ROSTERS_README.md

 ### Tips

 - Leave template rows with empty names - they'll be ignored
-- Use exact team names from the failed teams list
+- Use exact team names from `settings/teams.json`
 - Position codes are flexible: OH, OH/RS, S/DS all work
 - Heights can be 6-2, 6'2, 6′2″ - they'll be normalized